faraza753/Basic-Program-in-CSharp/README.md

+3 - Palindrome

-3 - Reverse Number
+4 - Reverse Number

-4 - Types of Loop (For , While , Do While)
+5 - Types of Loop (For , While , Do While)